ABOUT

 Aiano Nakagawa

-Aiano Nakagawa is a multidisciplinary artist, producer, and educator whose work explores the intersection of art, queer homemaking, and power analysis.
+• Aiano Nakagawa is a multidisciplinary artist, producer, and educator whose work explores the intersection of art, queer homemaking, and power analysis.
 Aiano is deeply curious about the role of art-making, curation, and design in the act of new world building.
 Their practice is rooted in the belief that we must practice liberatory ways of existing on a small scale in order to create radical change on a larger scale.
+She is a founder member of the Bay Area Queer art collective, Asian Babe Gang and is a facilitator at CompassPoint Non-Profit Services.
+Aiano joined Gravity in 2022 as a Production Manager and helped produce dark/lessons/rupture in San Francisco in 2022 and the rolling world premiere of “Into the Dark” in Berlin and San Francisco in 2023.
+Aiano joined Gravity as Director of Operations and Communications in January 2023.
 Aiano’s work envisions and embodies the possibilities of the new world that is being born through collective imagination, organizing, creative disruption, and a commitment to creating the futures we need to exist.

 Michael Whitson